|

 Rating

-The Clinical Dementia Rating (CDR) scale
+The Clinical Dementia Rating (CDR)

 et al, 1982; Berg, 1984)

-and is usually completed by a clinician in the
+and is usually completed by a clinician in

-setting of detailed knowledge of the individual
+the setting of detailed knowledge of the

-patient.
-Much of the information will therefore
+individual patient.
+Much of the information

 normal clinical practice or as part of a research study.